 One of the biggest advantages is that it’s well tolerated, unlikely to cause a reaction and compatible with most skin types.

 It’s not a heavy ingredient and has a lovely, light gel-like texture which makes it ideal for even oily skin – it won’t clog your pores either.

-Generally, products using hyaluronic acid are gentle enough for sensitive skin – always check there are no other ingredients that you could react to.
+Gentle enough for sensitive skin – always check there are no other ingredients that you could react to.

 It’s a fabulous quick fix for thirsty skin, and used every day it’ll go some way toward giving you smoother and more hydrated skin.

-Hyaluronic acid’s barrier function helps protect skin against sun damage, inflammation and minor skin damage.
+Acts as a barrier function helps protect skin against sun damage, inflammation and minor skin damage.

-Interested in trying hyaluronic acid skincare?
 Talk to us and we’ll help you with the perfect treatments and homecare products for you.

 Other posts you might like